-Collection agencies must be licensed and bonded before performing collections in most states, so it is critical to ensure that a third-party agency is qualified and credentialed for commercial debt collections before hiring them.
-The Monetaria Group is led by a team of debt collection attorneys who ensure that all debts and cases are being handled legally and competently, with no chance of trouble down the road.
+Commercial debt collection agencies can employ certain collection methods that are banned under consumer collection regulations for non-commercial entities.
+These agencies need to be licensed and bonded before performing collections in most states, so when looking at hiring a third-party collection agency, it is critical to ensure they are qualified and credentialed.
+Monetaria Group is led by a team of debt collection attorneys, which lets clients know all their debts and cases are being handled legally and competently, with no chance of trouble down the road.

 Is Commercial Debt Collection the Right Choice for My Business?

-However, businesses should be aware that using a collection agency may be expensive, and it’s important to carefully consider the costs and benefits before deciding whether to use one.
+However, businesses should be aware that using a collection agency may be expensive, and it’s important to carefully consider the costs and benefits before deciding whether to use a collection agency.

 We’re happy you found this article informative!
-Go back to our blog page to find more tips, tricks and guidance on collections, to ensure your business gets paid.
+Go back to our blog page to find more tips, tricks and guidance on bookkeeping, to ensure your business gets paid.

 If you have unpaid debts that need to be recovered, commercial debt collection may be a good option for your business.
 A commercial debt collection agency can help you with the process of recovering past-due accounts and provide guidance on best practices for managing accounts receivable.